xavi0ne/LogicApps/ReadMe.md

 Build an Azure Logic App that will automate data processing for structured JSON files and parse JSON objects in a workflow that triggers when a file is uploaded in Azure Storage and results in the desired JSON objects to securely transfer to a SharePoint list.
-This demo will provide proficiency in the workflows Azure Logic Apps is capable of performing, reducing the burden of manual labor involving data by integrating a automation processing.
+This demo will provide proficiency in the workflows Azure Logic Apps is capable of performing, reducing the burden of manual labor involving data by integrating automation processing.

 ## How to begin